 The trouble is, not everyone is persuaded by the same things.
 Making assumptions about what all audiences/visitors want on the basis of what only SOME people do or say could limit the size and diversity of your audience.
-Segmentation helps make sense of these variations so that you can devise strategies to engage particular audiences based on the appropriate behaviours and characteristics which they share.
-It is in effect a recipe for reaching wider and different audiences, more often and more cost effectively.
+Segmentation helps make sense of these variations so that you can devise strategies to engage particular audiences based on the collective behaviours and characteristics that they share.
+It is, in effect, a recipe for reaching wider and different audiences, more often and more cost effectively.

 We all like to think of ourselves as individuals, but it is not manageable for any organisation to treat each individual audience member as a separate segment.

-So part of the art of segmentation is to make judgements which are appropriate to your own situation.
-A useful segment checklist should be:
+So, part of the art of segmentation is to make judgements that are appropriate to your own situation.
+A useful checklist for identifying a segment should be:

-- Relevant: identified by things that your organisation can respond to
+- Relevant: are they identified by things that your organisation can respond to?

-- Sizeable: of sufficient size to be worth the effort of targeting them
+- Sizeable: does it encompass enough people to be worth the effort of targeting them?

-- Locatable: once identified, you have a way of being able to communicate with them directly
+- Locatable: once identified, do you have a way of being able to communicate with them directly?

 There are lots of ways of segmenting an audience, and plenty of advice on doing so.
 The guidance here is simplified to make the most of the information you might have available.

 Essentially it is a process of grouping people based on a combination of shared characteristics mapped in the following table: